-A few months ago, early 2020, I had my first CW contact in almost 40 years!
+Back in early 2020, I had my first CW contact in almost 40 years!
 I’m enjoying the key once again and brushing up on my speed.
 I’m now listening, and sometimes calling CQ, on 28.058MHz when the band is open.
 This is the FISTS novice frequency for slow Morse, (QRS) contacts.
 You don’t have to be a FISTS member to join in.

 Why the 10 metre amateur band?
 Because it’s normally free from interference, it’s a wide band with plenty of room, and it’s great for local as well as DX contacts.